Koifly/numerical-maths-and-algorithms/README.md

 # Numerical maths and sorting algorithms
-Experiments with various algorithms of differnt kinds plus a few unrelated things, written in C++.
+Experiments with various algorithms of different kinds plus a few unrelated things, all in C++.